naykel76/nbw_site/NBW_OLD/notify.md

 In this updated code:

 We include Alpine.js via CDN.
-We create an Alpine.js component with x-data that initializes the open state based on whether a session flash message is present.
+We create an Alpine.js component with x-data that initialises the open state based on whether a session flash message is present.
 If there is a flash message, open is set to true; otherwise, it's false.
 The message property is set to the content of the session flash message.
 We use x-show to control the visibility of the popup based on the open state.
 We add transition directives for a smooth open/close animation.